colebeebe/RedBlackTree/README.md

 For this project, the goal was to implement a Red-Black (Binary Search) Tree.
 The advantage of this data structure is that it automatically rebalances itself so that search functionality can be as close to O(log *n*) as possible.

+To build the project, run:

+`cmake -B build -S .`
+`cmake --build build`

+in the root directory.
+The runtime binary should be created in the root directory as `bst`.

 I wanted to create this project because I wanted to practice pointers and recursion, as well as refreshing my knowledge and understanding of the C++ language.

 [Software Demo Video](https://youtube.com/watch?v=eenIX5cdYng)